LAPD motorcycle officer injured in Granada Hills crash

-GRANADA HILLS, LOS ANGELES (KABC) -- A Los Angeles Police Department motorcycle officer was injured in a crash in the Granada Hills area Wednesday evening, police said.
+GRANADA HILLS, LOS ANGELES (KABC) -- A Los Angeles Police Department motorcycle officer was injured in a crash with another vehicle in the Granada Hills area Wednesday evening, police said.

 The crash occurred at about 8:37 p.m. in the area of Balboa Boulevard and Westbury Drive.